ITISFoundation/osparc-manifest-spec/README.md

 #### 1. ✅ In VS Code

-Ensure your manifest begins like this:
+Ensure your manifest is located in `.hornet/` and begins like this:

 ```json
 {